Frequently Asked Questions

 How often are CalMoneySmart grants awarded?

-CalMoneySmart will offer a new round of grants each fiscal year, starting July 1.
-The program is funded through 2030.
+CalMoneySmart offers a new round of grants each fiscal year, starting July 1.
+The program is funded until 2030.

 How many CalMoneySmart grants will be awarded?
 What is expected to be the average grant size?